sudipmandal/deepin-ext-cal-sync/readme.md

 Execute *deepin-ext-cal-sync* program either from terminal or by double clicking.

+The program will open a browser authentication dialog the very first time its run, for subsequent runs it will run without any user interaction.

 ### Note:
 *Currently the program does not run periodically on its own and needs to be run manually to sync the calendars everytime.*